Log4s/log4s/README.md

 use judgment.
 In my estimation, most applications probably do not need or want tests that verify the details of their logging, but there are many situations where this testing is approrpiate.

+## Unsupported features

+The following potential or suggested features are not implemented.
+If some missing feature is particularly valuable to you, feel free to reach out with your requests or suggestions.
+I'm also—of course—open to pull requests, but please drop me an email first if there are significant new APIs or features so we can agree on the general design.

+- A `scalac` compiler flag or environment variable to automatically disable all logging below a certain level.
+- Marker support.

 ## Contributors